How to Qualify for Unemployment Benefits

 - Frequent unexcused absences

-After you file for unemployment, the state may accept your claim and you’ll receive your benefits.
+After you file for unemployment, the state may accept your claim, and you’ll receive your benefits.
 But what if you’re denied benefits or the state asks you to provide additional information?
-You can explain your situation in a hearing.
+You can file an unemployment appeal and explain your situation in a hearing.

 The state unemployment office will typically send you a letter that will list the date and time of your hearing.
 These hearings are generally conducted over the phone.

 The Bottom Line

 Eligibility Guidelines Vary.
 Unemployment programs are administered by the state, so check your state unemployment website for eligibility criteria.